newtheatre/history-project/_shows/18_19/beauty_queen_of_leenane.md

     title: "Theatre Review: Nottingham New Theatre's The Beauty Queen of Leenane"
     date: 2018-11-26
     quote: "There was very little to fault with the production and I recommend it to anyone remotely interested about mental instability, family dynamics, and the complicated life of a small-town person."

+trivia:
+  - quote: By accident more than design, the gap in the hob happened to be just the exact size for the hazer to sit perfectly.
+    name: Sam Osborne
+    submitted: 2019-06-25

 ---